owenjcarr/google-homepage/README.md

 This is my first HTML/CSS project.
 I will we be replicating the Google.com homepage.
+I used flexbox for the layout.